Preparing aged-care facilities for assessor-led funding under AN-ACC

 support preparation for assessment,

-reflect the structure of the AN-ACC assessment tool,
+reflect the AN-ACC assessment structure,

 surface evidence in assessment context.